-For large systems or systems that run many MPI jobs, multiple RLC servers may be used to distribute the load.
+For large systems or systems that run many MPI jobs, multiple RLC servers may be used to distribute the load (one RLC server per rack).
 The first RLC in the ICE system is the "master" controller server.
-Additional RLCs are slaved to the first RLC (which is usually installed in rack 1).
+Additional RLCs are slaved to the first RLC (normally installed in rack 1).
 The second RLC runs the same fabric management image as the primary "master" RLC.
-Check with your SGI sales or support representative for configurations that can "fail over" and continue to support the ICE system's fabric management without halting the overall system.
+Check with your SGI sales or support representative for configurations that use a "cold spare" RLC or administration server.
+This option can provide rapid replacement for a failed RLC or administrative unit.

 In most ICE configurations the fabric management function is handled by the rack leader controller (RLC) node.
-The RLC is an independent server node that is not part of an IRU.
-See the "Rack Leader Controller" subsection for more detail.
-The fabric management software runs on one or more RLC nodes and monitors the function of and any changes in the Infiniband fabrics of the system.
+The RLC is an independent server that is not part of an IRU.
+See the "Rack Leader Controller" on page 30 subsection for more detail.
+The fabric management software runs on one or more RLC nodes and monitors the function of and any changes in the InfiniBand fabrics of the system.
 It is also possible to host the fabric management function on a dedicated service node, thereby moving the fabric management function from the rack leader node and hosting it on an additional server(s).
 A separate fabric management server would supply fabric status information to the RLC server periodically or upon request.
 As with the rack leader controller server, only one per rack is supported.